2917 Program Support Analyst

 Three (3) years of professional experience in a general administrative capacity of which two (2) years (4000 hours) are in the field of human services.
 This experience includes responsibility for functions such as budget administration, contract administration, program planning and policy development, or statistical research.

-Substitution for Experience: Possession of a Master’s degree in social work, business administration, public administration or related field may substitute for one (1) year of the required experience as described above.
+Experience Substitution: Possession of a Master’s degree in social work, business administration, public administration or related field may substitute for one (1) year of the required experience as described above for all specialties.

 How To Apply